 Quigley Trails Park Pumptrack Challenge

 Join us for the Pump Track Challenge, an exciting event exclusively for kids from Pre-K to 6th grade!
-This competition will test the skills of participants in different age groups.
-Pre-K to 6th graders will compete for the fastest times on the pump tracks.
-Mark your calendars for September 16th from 10:00am to 1:00 p.m. at Quigley Trails Park in Hailey.
-It’s an event you won’t want to miss, as young riders demonstrate their talent and passion in a thrilling atmosphere.
-Join us for an afternoon of adrenaline-pumping action!
+Mark your calendars for September 14th from 10:00am to 1:00 p.m. at Quigley Trails Park in Hailey.
+It’s an event you won’t want to miss, as young riders demonstrate their talent and passion for biking.
+Registration includes: One KBs Taco BCRD Swag Participation Medals for Pre-K Trophies for 1st – 3rd in all categories of participants Scholarships available.
+The KBs food truck will be available for concessions

 24 Hours with a Local: Trailhead Bicycles Owners Kyle Wies and Andy Solomon